julianhocker/Quali-Codes-Ontology/README.md

 |Rights | statement of copyright for the coding schema (defined by research data center) | dc:rights| text| | no
 |Publisher | Name of the repository where coding schema is published | dc:publishder | text | | no

 I did not include dc:source, dc:relation, dc:coverage in this.
+There is no general comment in this class, so I put the dc:description to the method comment, which I think is the most important information

 ## Codes
 This describes the codes itself.
 I used as a basis the book 'The coding manual for qualitative researchers' by Saldana and the book 'qualitative content analysis in practice' by Schreier.
 THe goal here is to define a standard how codes should be described.